Iota Beta Chi: Symbols

-Crest

 The crest of the Sorority consists of three ribbons overlapping to create a circle.
 The three ribbons are burgundy, white and old gold respectively.
 The edges of the ribbons overlap the following way: the burgundy overlaps the white, the other end of the white ribbon overlaps one end of the old gold ribbon, and the other end of the old gold ribbon overlaps the lower end of the burgundy ribbon.
 When depicted, the old gold ribbon is always on the bottom, with the burgundy ribbon on the left side of the crest and the white ribbon on the right side (when viewing the crest).
 The outer edges of each of the ribbons curl back in to form much smaller circular shape.